 Best Value Lawn Tractor:

 $3500 may be too much for a lawn tractor, but the Craftsman 28724 ($1600) is priced almost $2000 less than the X304 from John Deere.
 The 28724 does everything pretty well except it doesn't offer the tight turning radius that the John Deere does.
 Craftsman has a good name in terms of reliability and dependability and Sears gives solid warranties on their products.
-With prices continually dropping, you can expect to see this similar model selling for less than $1500 in 2008.
+With prices continually dropping, you can expect to see this similar model selling for less than $1500.
 Craftsman also makes the 28723 which is only $1200.
-You can view them online at Sears.com or in your local store.
+RECOMMENDED - Husqvarna has in recent years jumped near the top of this category.
+The Husqvarna YTH2042 and the Husqvarna YTH23V48 are both rated very high by outdoor equipment experts.
+See all the Husqvarna lawn tractors here.

 Top Rated Lawn Tractor: